otrv4/otrv4/architecture-decisions/016-prekey-server.md

 distributed through prekey messages, who are cryptographically bound to a prekey and made public in a untrusted pre-key server.

+A participant is identified by some identity in the underlying network (be it alice@xmpp.org for the XMPP network, or +99 1234-5678 for the SMS network).
+We assume this is everything each participant is required to know about who they want to send a message to.

 This document describes the pre-key server as a component in the OTRv4 protocol.

 Having in mind a client-server architecture, a prekey server instance MUST